canonw/ansible-provision-ubuntu/README.md

 ```

 ## Post Provisioning
-Sensitive informaiton is not part this setup.
+Sensitive information is not part this setup.
 Thus, additional steps should be taken.